FreeStable/free-stable-v0-2/README.md

 In v0.2, the minimal required instalment amount is fixed, which is not optimal.
 The v0.3 version will have both relative and fixed minimal instalment amounts.
 The lower one will be the threshold.

+### Partial liquidations

+Allow liqiudators to liquidate only part of a minter's collateral (meaning only part of the debt is returned).

 ## TODO

 - liquidation function